MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_03_validate-microsoft_sentinel_deploymnent.md

 >**Note**: In the following tasks, to access `Microsoft Sentinel`, select the `workspace` you created in Lab 01.

+### Estimated time to complete this lab: 20 minutes

 ### Task 1 - Configure Data Collection rules (DCRs) in Microsoft Sentinel

 Configure a Windows Security Events via AMA connector.
 Learn more about [Windows Security Events via AMA connector](https://learn.microsoft.com/azure/sentinel/data-connectors/windows-security-events-via-ama).